Shrinidhibhat87/Shrinidhibhat87/README.md

 ### Hi there👋!
 Shri here

 - I am currently a Masters student in Robotics Systems Engineering at RWTH Aachen
-- I am currently working on my final Master Thesis at BMW Autonomous Driving Campus.
+- I pursued my Master Thesis at BMW Autonomous Driving Campus working on Attention based Image compression.
-- In the past I have worked as a Computer Vision Research Intern at BCAI, Renningen.
+- In the past I have worked as a Computer Vision Research Intern at BCAI, Renningen working on Geometric perception problems.
 - My main interests are: Computer Vision, Robotic Perception, AI/ML, Generative AI, Foundational models

 <!--